john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 ## 🔜 Upcoming Improvements

-- [ ] Expand ARIA support and improve color contrast.
+I will add functions into the another project, make it a Trello like project management tool.

-- [ ] Add additional touch-friendly animations.
+- [ ] Add Pomodoro
-- [ ] Add support of Firebase to more functions
+- [ ] Add Users and Tasks management

 ## 📖 Detailed Technical Documentation